muratk3n/thirdwave/en/tweets/2018/week48.md

 This is one of the few times when being from a developing world helped me...
-I've seen many taxi drivers in Turkland who had their fuel tank replaced with LNG tank (liquid natural gas).
+I've seen many taxi drivers in Turkland who had their fuel tank replaced with LPG tank.
 It looks like a frickin kitchen gas cylinder in the trunk.
 In fact, at 1st I though dude just had his kitchen gas cylinder installed in there.
 But it turns out the op was more pro, there is an entire cottage industry around this; u go to a guy, he replaces the fossil fuel mechanism of the car with LNG based one, there are companies selling the full LNG tank for cars, etc.

 If u can do that, H2 is e-z.